pschichtel/JavaCAN/README.md

 * armv7
 * aarch64

 The implementation can handle word sizes up to 64 bit and is byte order aware.
+If you need another architecture, feel free to ask for it!

 ## How to use